matheusgleizer/crwn-clothing/README.md

 # React E-SHOP

-Online store.
-All the code is written in Reactjs, HTML and Sass.
+A complete online store all written in Reactjs, HTML and Sass.
 For the server I used Firebase and implemented a Google Authenticator.

 This project is still under development.